-What makes a good photograph?
+What makes a good photo?
 Why do some photos succeed while others fail?
+What is a good photo versus a bad photo?
 I often look in awe at other photographers’ images from the places I’ve been and think, “how did they see that?”

 I went out into the online world in search of answers.
 How did they see that, and can you and I see it too?

-I asked some my favorite photographers one question,
+I asked some my favorite great photographers one question.

-The format was completely open ended; the photographers were free to include as much or as little as they wanted.
+The format was completely open ended; these great photographers were free to include as much or as little as they wanted.